shizuo-kaji/CubicalRipser_3dim/README.md

 Look at [DIPHA binary format](https://github.com/DIPHA/dipha#file-formats) for specification.

 We can convert input and output files between Cubical Ripser and DIPHA.
-- to convert an Numpy array **img.npy** into DIPHA's format **img.complex**
+- to convert a Numpy array **img.npy** into DIPHA's format **img.complex**

     % python dipha2npy.py img.npy img.complex

 - the other way around

     % python dipha2npy.py img.complex img.npy

-- convert DIPHA's output **result.output** into an Numpy array **result.npy**
+- convert DIPHA's output **result.output** into a Numpy array **result.npy**

     % python dipha2npy.py result.output result.npy

 ## V and T constructions
 There are two major ways to build a filtred cubical complex from an image (that is, a function over a grid).
 - In the V-construction, each pixel in the image corresponds to the 0 cell.
 - In the T-construction, each pixel in the image corresponds to the top cell.

 In the 2D setting, the V-construction amounts to considering 4-neighbour pixel connectivity, whereas the T-construction amounts to considering 8-neighbour pixel connectivity.

 Cubical Ripser provides two versions of executables:
 - for the V-construction: cubicalripser, cripser (python module)
 - for the T-construction: tcubicalripser (no python module provided)